jborean93/winrm-cert-auth/README.md

 ### Reset Changes
 The PowerShell script [reset_windows.ps1](./scripts/reset_windows.ps1) can be run to undo the Windows configuration done by the playbook.
-This script will disable cert auth, remove any certificates imported by the steps above, delete the local user, and remove all WSMan certificate mappings.
+This script will disable cert auth, remove any WSMan certificate mappings, delete the local user for each mapping, and remove the imported certifices.

 > [!WARNING]
 > Do not run this script if you have certificate authentication configured for any other users, it is designed to bring the WinRM service back to the factory state when it comes to certificate authentication make by this example repo.